-In 2015 the bank tax of asset management companies described above has been replaced by a new type of tax to be applied for investment funds.
-The base of the tax is the quarterly calculated average value (sum of daily NAVs divided by the number of days in the quarter, in HUF) of the distributed fund units kept on the client accounts by the distributor (excluding the shares held by a fund of fund).
+In case of asset management companies the base of the tax is the quarterly calculated average value (sum of daily net asset values divided by the number of days in the quarter) of the distributed fund units kept on the client accounts by the distributor (excluding the shares held by a fund of fund).
 The applied tax rate is 0.05% per year.
-The new law regulating the tax of investment funds entered into force as at 1 January 2015.

-The bank tax for the Group is expected to be HUF 7 556 million in 2016 (including estimated amount for funds).
-The decrease of the bank tax expected in 2016 is caused by the change of the tax rate of 0.53% applied until 31 December 2015 on tax base above 50 000 million to 0.24%.
+The bank tax for the Group is expected to be HUF 5 580 million in 2017 (including estimated amount for funds).
+The decrease of the bank tax expected in 2017 is caused by the change of the tax base and the tax rates.
+In 2017 the tax base of credit institutions is the total asset value as at 31 December 2015 adjusted by the above mentioned decreasing items.
+The tax rate of 0.24% applied on tax base above HUF 50 000 million until 31 December 2016 was changed to 0.21% in 2017.

-For the Bank the liability of HUF 7 443 million is established on January 1, 2016.
+For the Bank the liability of HUF 5 451 million is established on January 1, 2017.